hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

 With forest or Bonsai mode, you can use [fast](Node-Types.md#fast-synchronization) or [snap](Node-Types.md#snap-synchronization) sync to run a full node.

-With forest mode, your node can fast or snap sync to other nodes and other nodes can fast or snap sync to your node.
+With forest mode, your node can fast or snap sync to other nodes, and other nodes can fast or snap sync to a fast synced forest node.

 With Bonsai mode, your node can fast or snap sync to other nodes, but other nodes can't fast or snap sync to a fast synced Bonsai node.